taostat/taostats-docs/docs/Bittensor/tokenomics/alpha-tokens/alpha-emission.md

 # Calculations

+The values shown below assume that alpha has not halved, and one full alpha can be emitted each block to alpha_in and alpha_out.
+At the alpha halvening, the alpha emitted will drop by a factor of 2.

 ## alpha_in

 To find the amount of alpha added to the subnet pool, find the tao emitted into the pool, and divide by the price of the alpha.